 KP3As

-KP3AS are established to promote products of their affiliated foreign companies in Indonesia, however they are not allowed to engage in any form of trading and sales activities.
-A KP3AS can be opened anywhere in Indonesia, the license needed consist of 3 variations of SIUP3A:
+KP3AS are established to promote the products of their affiliated foreign companies in Indonesia, however, they are not allowed to engage in any form of trading and sales activities.
+A KP3AS can be opened anywhere in Indonesia, the license needed consists of 3 variations of SIUP3A:

 *Unless specified otherwise